PradeepKiruvale/thin-edge.io/docs/src/tutorials/raise-alarm.md

 }
 ```

-An example, translated custom message for a `child` device will be as below
+An example of the translated `cumulocity` alarm message for a `child` device with a `custom` fragment will be as below

 ```json
 {